Exterior insulation finishing system: Composition & types of EIFS

 If an EIFS with Drainage, or water-managed EIFS is installed, a water resistive barrier (aka a WRB) is first installed over the substrate (generally glass faced exterior-grade gypsum sheathing, oriented strand board (OSB) or plywood).
 The moisture barrier is applied to the entire wall surface with a mesh tape over joints and a liquid-applied membrane or a protective wrap like tyvek or felt paper.
-Then a drainage cavity is created (usually by adding some sort of space between the foam and the WRB).
-Then the other 3 layers, described above, are added.
-This type of EIFS is required by many building codes areas on wood-frame construction, and is intended to provide a path for incidental water that may get behind the EIFS with a safe route back to the outside.
+Then a drainage cavity is created and the other 3 layers, described above, are added.
+This type of EIFS is required by many building codes areas on wood-frame construction and is intended to provide a path for incidental water that may get behind the EIFS with a safe route back to the outside.
 The purpose is to preclude water from damaging the supporting wall.

 Adhesives and finishes are water-based, and thus must be installed at temperatures well above freezing.
-Two types of adhesives are used with EIFS: those that contain Portland cement ("cementitious"), or do not have any Portland cement ("cementless").
+Two types of adhesives used contain Portland cement ("cementitious"), or do not have any Portland cement ("cementless").
 Adhesives that contain Portland cement harden by the chemical reaction of the cement with water.
 Adhesives and finishes that are cementless harden by the evaporation of water.
 Adhesives come in two forms: The most common is in a plastic pail as a paste, to which Portland cement is added and as dry powders in sacks, to which water is added.
 Finishes come in a plastic pail, ready to use, like paint.
 EIFS insulation comes in individual pieces, usually 2' x 4', in large bags.
 The pieces are trimmed to fit the wall at the construction site.